UAlbertaALTLab/itwewina/neahtta/README.md

 This project uses [cypress.io][] for in-browser (integration) tests.

+If you just want to run the tests, do the following:

+	fab local itwewina integration_tests

+If you are developing new tests or features, do the following:

 First, start the development server (see above).
 It should be accessible at
 <http://localhost:5000/itwewina/>.